taigangliu/iT4SE-EP/README.md

 =========================
 To run: $ iT4SE-EP(180D).py or iT4SE-EP(320D).py

 The iT4SE-EP(180D).py and iT4SE-EP(320D).py files implement the SVM algorithm with RBF kernel and the RF feature selection method to train and evaluate the model.
-If you want to use different training and test data, please change the file name inside the file.
+If you want to use different training and test data, please change the directory name inside the file.